SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against Firefly Aerospace Inc. (NASDAQ: FLY)

 NEW YORK, Dec.
-01, 2025 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a shareholder has filed a securities class action lawsuit on behalf of investors (the “Class”) who purchased or acquired: (a) Firefly Aerospace Inc. (“Firefly” or the “Company”) (NASDAQ: FLY) common stock pursuant and/or traceable to the Offering Documents issued in connection with the Company’s initial public offering conducted on or about August 7, 2025 (the “IPO” or “Offering”); and/or (b) Firefly securities between August 7, 2025 and September 29, 2025, both dates inclusive (the “Class Period”).
+03, 2025 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, announces that a complaint was filed in the United States District Court for the Western District of Texas on behalf of investors (the “Class”) who purchased or acquired: (a) Firefly Aerospace Inc. (“Firefly” or the “Company”) (NASDAQ: FLY) common stock pursuant and/or traceable to the Offering Documents issued in connection with the Company’s initial public offering conducted on or about August 7, 2025; and/or (b) Firefly securities between August 7, 2025 and September 29, 2025, both dates inclusive (the “Class Period”), alleging violations of the Securities Act of 1933 and the Securities Exchange Act of 1934 against the Company and certain of its senior officers (the “Complaint”).

 Should You Join This Class Action Lawsuit?